Western Michigan University students majoring in any business program may apply for Haworth College of Business scholarships.

 - Dean Arnold E. Schneider MBA Founders Award: The award will support an MBA candidate who demonstrates a combination of scholarship and business achievement.

-Jeffrey T. Robideau Award for Meritorious Scholarship: This award, established by an alumnus of the department, provides scholarship funds to full-time management or human resource management majors with junior or senior status and is based on outstanding academic achievement.
+Jeffrey T. Robideau Award for Meritorious Scholarship: This award, established by an alumnus of the department, provides scholarship funds to full-time management, leadership and business strategy or human resource management majors with junior or senior status and is based on outstanding academic achievement.

 - Dr. Kimon Bournazos Memorial Scholarship for Human Resource Management: This award is given to HRM majors who demonstrate scholarship (3.5 GPA or higher), leadership, interpersonal and communications skills and who plan to work as HR managers.
 Students must be junior level or above.